Keio University

 Faculty of Economics Professor

-Image: Scene from the symposium
+Photo: Scene from the symposium

-Finally, Atsuo Nakayama, a visiting researcher at the Faculty of Economics, gave a presentation on "Entertainment Business Theory" (an experimental course established by the Keio Research Center for the Liberal Arts in 2022, to become an official course from next year; an endowed course by Akatsuki Inc.), which he took the lead in establishing.
+Finally, Atsuo Nakayama, a visiting researcher at the Faculty of Economics, gave a presentation on "Entertainment Business Theory" (an experimental course established by the Keio Research Center for the Liberal Arts in the 2022 academic year, to become an official course from next year; an endowed course by Akatsuki Inc.), which he took the lead in launching.
 This course aims to analyze the entertainment industry cross-sectionally, based on Nakayama's experience as a producer promoting game, anime, and sports businesses for overseas markets.
 The subjects of the first year's lectures are games, manga, anime, publishing, theme parks, and sports business.
-At the same time as gaining a bird's-eye view of business models for each industry and return on investment by work, the course aims to draw out student interest through dialogues with industry professionals currently active on the front lines as producers and creators.
-While the entertainment industry often focuses on domestic content, the fact that this course centers on overseas expansion is a distinguishing feature.
-This course is also intended to be published as a book of lecture records, and its results are expected to encourage the development of industrial human resources and the revitalization of the industry itself, beyond the university.
+In addition to gaining a bird's-eye view of business models for each industry and the return on investment for individual works, the course aims to draw student interest through dialogues with industry professionals currently active on the front lines as producers and creators.
+While entertainment industry content often focuses on domestic matters, the emphasis on overseas expansion is a distinguishing feature of this course.
+This is also intended to be published as a book of lecture records, and it is expected that the results will not only remain within the university but will also widely encourage the development of industrial human resources and the revitalization of the industry itself.

 The important thing is not to let this symposium be a one-off event, but to begin concrete actions to organize research and educational activities in the entertainment and subculture fields within Keio.
 We would like to ask for the assistance of motivated faculty and staff.